Autism Assessment

 How is an autism assessment personalized at RMPS?

 We tailor the assessment based on the individual’s age, previous evaluations, and presenting concerns.
-For children, we conduct parent interviews, cognitive and language testing, and social interaction evaluations (ADOS-2).
-For teens and adults, we include detailed interviews, standardized social-skill assessments (ADOS-2 and ADI-R), and input from people who know the client well.
+For children, we conduct parent interviews, cognitive and pragmatic language testing, and social interaction evaluations.
+For teens and adults, we include detailed interviews, standardized social-skill assessments, and input from people who know the client well.

 Early indicators may include limited eye contact, speech delays, repetitive behaviors, difficulty with transitions, and challenges in social interactions—even withdrawal or unusual responses to social situations.